 The O’Donnell Brain Institute serves as a powerful integrating force to help the Department of Psychiatry work closely with other clinicians and researchers across the university, blending techniques and discoveries in basic science and medical care to better understand the causes of mental illness and to develop improved treatments and preventive strategies.

 The department’s basic science laboratories investigate brain pathophysiology of psychiatric illness, discover biomarkers and neural systems that support psychiatric disorders, and investigate neurobiological and neuroendocrine processes.

 Clinical research tests strategies to improve the treatment of psychiatric illnesses, such as an NIH study to test a new brain stimulation technique for treatment-resistant depression.

 Translational research that moves discoveries in the laboratory into clinical practice and community health endeavors, such as Carol A. Tamminga, M.D.’s development of a new system for classifying psychosis based on brain biomarkers.

 Center for Depression Research and Clinical Care

 The Center for Depression Research and Clinical Care, led by Madhukar Trivedi, M.D., conducts wide-ranging research to improve the treatment of depression, including the largest study to date to optimize depression treatment sequences.

 UT Southwestern has one of the country’s largest psychiatric training programs, featuring:

-- 60 general psychiatry residents, 15 psychiatry fellows, and 45 clinical psychology doctoral students and postdoctoral fellows that work across the UT Southwestern health system.
+- 68 general psychiatry residents, 25 psychiatry fellows, 50 clinical psychology and neuroscience doctoral students, and 11 clinical psychology, neuropsychology, and neuroscience postdoctoral fellows who work across the UT Southwestern health system.

-- Combined programs with internal medicine and neurology, and special tracks in research, rural and public mental health, and children/adolescent and adult psychiatry.
+- Combined programs with internal medicine and neurology, a triple board program in pediatrics, general psychiatry, and child and adolescent psychiatry, and special tracks in research, rural and public mental health, and child and adult psychiatry.